fmatter/glossing_bootstrap/README.md

 Your task is to divide the provided word forms into the known morphemes.
 The morphemes are provided as a list of form-meaning pairs, as in the table above.
 That is, prefixes and suffixes are identified by preceding and following hyphens, and roots do not have hyphens.
+The sentences are provided as space-delimited word forms, but boundaries between g-words of the same p-word are not indicated by `=`.

+Your solution should be able to deal with morpheme lists and word forms from any language, so no language-specific morphemes or combinations thereof should be encoded.

+TODO: datasets